Skip to main content

 Issue Guide

-These talking points contain messaging that election offices can use when asked about their response to candidate changes.
+Situations may arise where an expected candidate is being replaced by a different candidate.
+Election offices can use these best practices when responding to candidate changes.
 They include a holding statement, which can easily be adapted based on jurisdiction needs and turned into a press release, as well as some FAQs an election office might receive.
-As always, our templates and generic resources are a starting point – we encourage election offices to adapt them based on their jurisdiction’s unique circumstances.